Eigenvalues of Xin-Laplacian on Complete Riemannian manifolds: Introduction

 Based on some arguments for the eigenvalues of Xin-Laplacian on the complete Riemannian manifolds, several conjectures are posed in Section \ref{sec7}.
-In particular, the last conjecture, i.e., Conjecture {\rm \ref{Z-conj}}, is closely related to two famous conjecture proposed by Yau and Chern.
-Here, it is necessary to emphasize that conjecture \ref{Z-conj} is presented entirely based on a very sharp estimates for upper bound in Section \ref{sec6}.
-In addition, we note that many important examples hint that this conjecture is true and the second non-zero eigenvalue ( without counting the multiplicity of eigenvalues) will perfectly characterize the isoparametric hypersurfaces if it is true.
-To solve this conjecture, we must have an in-depth understanding for the topology of minimal hypersurfaces on the unit spheres.
-Therefore, the authors think that the study of this conjecture maybe have an important and far-reaching impact on the isoparametric theory.
+In particular, Conjecture {\rm \ref{Z-conj}} is closely related to Yau's conjecture \ref{yau-conj}.
+Here, it is necessary for us to emphasize that conjecture \ref{Z-conj} is presented based entirely on a very sharp estimates for the upper bound of the second non-zero eigenvalue (without counting the multiplicity of eigenvalues) in Section \ref{sec6}, and many important examples hint that this conjecture is true.
+In addition, the second eigenvalue will perfectly characterize the isoparametric hypersurfaces if it is true.
+Furthermore, assumed that minimal hypersurfaces has constant scalar curvature(without isoparametric assumption), the first author present a rigidity conjecture (see Conjecture \ref{regidity-conj}), which is related to Yau's conjecture \ref{yau-conj} and Chern's conjecture \ref{chern-conj}.
+To solve conjectures \ref{Z-conj} and \ref{regidity-conj}, it seems to be very crucial for us to have an in-depth understanding for the topology of minimal hypersurfaces on the unit spheres.
+Therefore, we think that the study of those conjectures maybe have a far-reaching impact on the topology of minimal hypersurfaces in the unit sphere, especially for the isoparametric theory.